 Social media has also had a huge impact on market research.
 Ten years back, many of today’s platforms were non-existent or nascent.
 Today, researchers can engage with audiences in a borderless online world.
 There are online communities, FB groups and Twitter, among others that help researchers send out and understand audiences.

 ML and AI come into the picture

-Machine learning and artificial intelligence have impacted the way we engage with brands, the way we play, live and work.
+Machine learning and artificial intelligence have impacted the way we engage with brands, and the way we play, live and work.
 Market research isn’t isolated either — AI-based market research tools help researchers encode mammoth amounts of qualitative data.
 AI also helps give real-time information, and machine learning brings elements of smartness and precision to data collection.
 AI and ML powered text analytics is being implemented to help analysts get hold of relevant topics in a text string.
 Machine learning helps find data patterns that humans may not always find.

 Internet of Things bring more data into the mix

 If ML and AI are changing market research, the Internet of Things (IoT) is not too far behind.
 Gartner says that by 2020, more than 65 per cent of enterprises will adopt IoT products.
 This is bound to change the contours of the market research landscape as well.
 Smart and connected devices can learn user behaviours and give marketers a treasure trove of data.